 Film and tv

-Clinic specialises in legal advice related to technology, media and communications.
-The law students that run this legal advice centre can advise on legal issues in the film and television industry among others.
-On their site you will also find information on copyright in the film industry.
+Clinic is a legal advice centre that specialises in technology, media and communication.
+The law students who staff this legal advice centre can provide advice on, among other things, legal issues in the film and television world.